Last Updated on

 Have you ever made a fried green tomatoes recipe?
 (They rank right up there, maybe #1 for me, in the fried vegetables category!)
 This is one of the best and easiest green tomatoes recipes and even tastier with our fried green tomatoes sauce, so be sure to make that, too!
 (We’ll talk about “Are fried green tomatoes just unripe tomatoes?” and give you tips on where to buy green tomatoes!)

-Both of my parents are Southern, so I grew up eating fried green tomatoes as far back as I can remember.
+Both of my parents are Southern, so I grew up eating this fried green tomatoes recipe as far back as I can remember.